clevyr/cnn_crash_course/README.md

 `conda env create -f environment.yml`

+Next, activate the environment `conda activate plaidml`

-You can then run the example in `/train.py`
+You can then run the example in `/train.py`:  `python train.py`